Flight: A Quantum Fiction Novel

 Flight: A Quantum Fiction Novel is a novel by American writer Vanna Bonta.
 First published in 1995, Flight is about Mendle J. Orion, a writer who notices that elements from the science fiction novel he is writing begin to manifest in the real world.
 Bonta claimed that she invented the term and the literary genre known as quantum fiction.
+The first line of the novel is "Which came first—the observer or the particle?"

 Setting

 Overview

 The novel takes place at the end of the 20th century and spans into the beginning of the 21st century.
 It utilizes an array of literary devices to highlight the illusory aspect of reality.
 The story is set primarily in Los Angeles, California, where Mendle Orion lives and works as a writer.
 Other cities are mentioned, such as San Diego, where Mendle attends the World Science Fiction Convention.
 The action ends on a farm in rural Kentucky.

 Multiverse

 A secondary plot takes place in other-world parallels to the main plot.
 This subplot presents as a novel-in-progress being written by the character Mendle Orion.
 The story's action is a multiverse.